Brugarolas/vuersatile-components/docs/scss/layout-grid.md

 ## Ordering the columns

 if you need to order your columns, you can use `.order-X` classes.
-Abd yes, you guessed right, these classes are also responsive.
+And yes, you guessed right, these classes are also responsive.

 ```html
 <div class="row">